oxedions/banquise/README.md

 Note: saltmaster can directly be installed on master node.
 However, this should be avoided as having saltmaster hosted somewhere else allows to reinstall quickly master in case of hardware failure.
 Other note: saltmaster refer to the Salt Stack server. saltminion or minions refer to the nodes where Salt Stack client side is installed and enabled.
 In Banquise, master, compute, login and io nodes are minion of the saltmaster.

-It is assume here that user is using Centos, but RHEL instructions are the same.
+It is assumed here that user is using Centos, but RHEL instructions are the same.

 Note: saltmaster ip will be 10.1.0.77, and master ip 10.1.0.1.
 Netmask used will be 255.255.0.0.